LayoutXML/AppListManager/README.md

 Get some new apps (filtered list) | AppList.getSomeNewApps(...) | newAppListener(...)
 Get all uninstalled apps | AppList.getAllUninstalledApps(...) | uninstalledAppListener(...)

-newAppListener and uninstalledAppListener are also invoked automatically in foreground (on all Android versions) and in background (on Android versions 7.1.1 and lower).
+newAppListener and uninstalledAppListener are also invoked automatically in the foreground (on all Android versions) and in the background (on Android versions 7.1.1 and lower).

 ### Getting activities